mxk6233/SWENG837/README.md

 - **Resilience**: Isolation of services means that failures in one service do not necessarily impact others.
 For instance, if the Notification Service fails, it won't bring down the Trip Service or the Payment Service.

 **Reasoning:**
-- Ride-sharing apps handle complex, diverse functionalities like user management, trip scheduling, payment processing, and more.
+- The Ride Sharing App handles complex, diverse functionalities like user management, trip scheduling, payment processing, and more.
 Microservices provide a natural way to divide these functionalities into manageable parts.
 - Different microservices can use different technologies and frameworks that best suit their needs (e.g., a NoSQL database for Geolocation Service and a relational database for Payment Service).

 #### API Gateway